Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 With the right food, water, and shelter, keeping your cows warm and happy all winter long is 100% doable!

-Cows are happiest in weather between 40-60°F. They will generally hold up fine with temps reaching down to 18-20°F. Below that range, cows can start to experience the stresses of their cold environment and require additional care and management.
+Cows are happiest in weather between 40-60°F. They will generally be comfortable with temperatures reaching down to 18-20°F. Below that range, cows can start to experience the stresses of their cold environment and require additional care and management.
 If their needs are met, cows can handle temperatures down to zero or below.

-Cows are warm blooded animals and keep a core body temperature around 101°F. Cows maintaining that body temperature will appear calm.
-If your cow exhibits behaviors like mooing excessively, they devour food aggressively and rapidly, or their milk supply or body weight is dropping, they might be in a stressed state from the cold.
+Cows are warm-blooded animals and keep a constant core body temperature around 101°F. Cows maintaining that body temperature will appear calm.
+If your cow exhibits behaviors like mooing excessively, devouring food aggressively and rapidly, or their milk supply or body weight is dropping, they might be in a stressed state from the cold.

-The biggest winter threat is when a cows coat of fur becomes wet followed by freezing temps.
+The biggest winter threat is when a cow’s coat of fur becomes wet followed by freezing temps.
 We’ll talk more about shelters below, but some access to a dry space without wind is a necessity.
 Without it, cows might not be able to dry off and bring their body temperatures back up on their own.
+Their body heat can only help them so much when you factor in cold wind and cold rain.
+Maintaining a dry winter coat is essential.

 This is especially true with newborn or young calves.
 If a newborn calf is born in temperatures below 32°F, they will likely need to be brought into a barn or shelter to dry off and keep warm.
 Young calves should also be monitored closely and given access to dry shelter during their first few months.
-They aren’t able to moderate their core temps as well as an adult cow.
+They aren’t able to moderate their constant core body temperature as well as an adult cow, and therefore are more sensitive to the cold temperatures and have not had the time to build up a sufficient winter coat.

 That said, cows are built for the cold and capable of maintaining their own body temperatures to keep warm.